dave-malone/aws-lambda-build-test-deploy/README.md

-# S3 MP4 Transcoder Lambda function
+# aws-lambda-build-test-deploy

-A simple function used to demonstrate Lambda
+A simple project to illustrate how to build and test Lambda using contemporary engineering practices, including unit tests, continuous integration and continuous deployment.